 KIDS of El Paso County, Inc. was a long-term adolescent treatment facility located in El Paso, Texas during the mid to late 1980's.
 Approximately 221 people from twelve to twenty-three years of age were admitted to the El Paso program from the United States, Canada and Mexico.
 KIDS adopted Synanon's therapeutic community as a model for treatment with a regimen that included immersion in an ultra-confrontational type of peer-guided attack therapy in a group setting for twelve to sixteen hours each day.
 Treatment duration spanned multiple years in most cases.

-The local community first learned of controversial practices at KIDS of El Paso from teens who escaped the program and cited details of abuse, kidnapping, floor restraints, sexual humiliation, sleep and nutritional deprivation.
-Local media reports soon declared KIDS of El Paso a cult and said they used mind control techniques on teens and families to enforce program compliance.
-The controversy led to an investigation by the State of Texas Commission on Alcohol and Drug Abuse (TCADA), a state regulatory agency, who conducted interviews with twenty-seven KIDS of El Paso teens.
-State investigation findings included coercion, abuse, neglect and over fifty different state regulatory violations.
-Despite diligent efforts to force the program to close, KIDS of El Paso continued to remain in operation throughout probationary periods, appeals and temporary injunctions.
-The fight to stay open was a battle waged in a very public arena and became part of El Paso history.
-KIDS of El Paso officially closed after the program filed for chapter seven bankruptcy in 1989.
+The local community initially learned of controversial practices at KIDS from teens who escaped the El Paso program and detailed specific allegations of abuse, kidnapping, floor restraints, sexual humiliation, sleep and nutritional deprivation.
+The developing controversy led to an investigation by the State of Texas Commission on Alcohol and Drug Abuse (TCADA), a state of Texas regulatory agency, who conducted confidential interviews with twenty-seven KIDS of El Paso teens.
+State investigation findings included coercion, abuse, neglect, false imprisonment and over fifty different state regulatory violations.
+Despite many diligent efforts to force the program to close, KIDS of El Paso remained open and in operation throughout probationary periods, appeals and temporary injunctions.
+The KIDS of El Paso program filed for chapter seven bankruptcy in 1989.

 Additional information regarding the rise and fall of the KIDS of El Paso program can be found here.